dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 - [Accessing the HPC](#Accessing-the-HPC)

 ## Introduction
-There are four types of ***influenza viruses*** (A, B, C and D), of which A and B cause seasonal flu epidemics in human populations [according to the CDC](https://www.cdc.gov/flu/about/viruses/types.htm).
-C causes mild illness and D infects cattle but has not been detected in humans.
+There are four types of ***influenza viruses*** (A, B, C and D).
+Influenza A and B cause seasonal flu epidemics in human populations [as reported by CDC](https://www.cdc.gov/flu/about/viruses/types.htm).
+Influenza C causes mild illness and D infects cattle but has not been detected in humans.
 Influenza A virus infects birds (avian), humans, pigs (swine), horses (equine), canine (canine) and bats.
 It is the only one known to cause pandemics (global epidemics), a result of it's ability to mutate quickly and spread efficiently through populations with no or little immunity against it.

-There are four main subtypes of influenza A viruses - H1N1, H1N2, H3N2 and H3N1 - classified based on two surface proteins: hemagglutinin (H) and neuramidase (N).
+There are four main subtypes of influenza A viruses - ***H1N1***, ***H1N2***, ***H3N2*** and ***H3N1***.
+The are subtyped based on two surface proteins: ***hemagglutinin (H)*** and ***neuramidase (N)***.
 Influenza A virus genome is made up of eight segments, H is encoded by segment 4 and N by segment 6.
-In total there are 18 different hemagglutinin subtypes and 11 different neuraminidase subtypes, with a total of 130 influenza A subtypes so far identified in nature.
-Because of this, Influenza virus is prone to reassortment - a process where when two influenza subtypes infect the same host concurrently, genetic information (in this case segments) are swapped - creating a new subtype.
+In total there are 18 different hemagglutinin subtypes and 11 different neuraminidase subtypes, with a total of 130 influenza A subtypes so far identified in the wild.
+Because of this, Influenza virus is prone to reassortment - a process that occure when two influenza subtypes infect the same host concurrently and genetic information (in this case segments) is swapped - creating a new subtype.
 Currently two types Influenza (Flu) viruses (A and B), and two influenza A subtypes (H1N1 and H3N2) are routinely detected in different parts of the world.
 They are classified as shown in the image:
 ![alt text](https://www.cdc.gov/flu/images/about/influenza-viruses-1200px.jpg?_=72413 "Human Seasonal Influenza Viruses")